MVeszpremi/M202_Solar_Tracker/docs/proposal.md

 ## 6. Requirements for Success

+Developing this advanced solar panel technology demands a convergence of these technical skills and access to the necessary resources, from engineering expertise to prototyping and validation.
+The successful integration of these elements will be instrumental in bringing the novel dual-axis, photograph-based sun tracking solar panel to fruition:

 1. Solar Engineering Expertise: In-depth knowledge of solar engineering is essential.
 This includes understanding the photovoltaic effect, solar panel design, and the interaction between solar cells and light to optimize energy conversion as well as sun angles, incident rays, weather obstructions, etc. This motivates our extensive research into the topic.

 2. Image Recognition and Machine Learning: Proficiency in image recognition and machine learning is a core technical skill.
 We must create algorithms that can accurately locate and track the sun's position in real-time while identifying cloud cover and poor weather conditions.
 Such algorithms can be developed on Python and/or integrated on Raspberry Pi.
 Additionally, the datasets described below, can be trained and tested through trial and error.